chenkennt/Whiteboard/README.md

 This is a sample project to demonstrate how to build a web application for real time collaboration using Azure, ASP.NET Core and other related technologies.
 This sample application includes the following features:

-* A whiteboard that anyone can paint on it and others can see your painting in real time
+* A whiteboard that anyone can paint on it and others can see you painting in real time
 * Painting features:
   1. Basic paint tools (freehand, line, rectangle, circle, ellipse), color and stroke thickness
   2. Upload a background image